seshadri-05/seshadri-05.github.io/content/posts/Things_I_think_of_while_doing_the_dishes.md

 I think being an author for little kids would be so fun. yes i will write about bears sharing a home together and being friends with trees.
-Maqybe they make a delicious soup.
+Maybe they make a delicious soup.
 There's an illustration of animals hugging while the sun sets and little kids read it and feel life is good.
 Love is good.

 idk i just wanna sit in a dark library in a oversized sweater and smile at my lover over the top of my book as a storm rages outside and a fire crackles at the fireplace and i feel warm and safe and loved is that too much to ask for